 At Dachau, detainees were also subject to brutal medical experiments.
 In the cause of the camp’s existence, over 34,000 people perished there.

-You ask yourself how an educated and enlightened people such as the Germans were at the time could be complicit in the mass murder of millions of innocent people.
+You ask yourself how educated and enlightened people such as the Germans were could be complicit in the mass murder of millions of innocent people.